TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 Lambda Durable Functions
   * No explicit free tier benefits
   * Durable operations (steps, waits, callbacks) at $8.00/M
-  * Each retry of a step counts as another operation, callbacks are at least 2 operations (one to create, one to process result)
   * Data written (persisted from durable ops) $0.25/GB, or $0.25/M (1KB write)
   * Data retained (during execution and afterwards) at $0.15/GB-month

+Each retry of a step counts as another operation.
+Callbacks require at least 2 operations (one to create the callback, one to process the result).

-  * Max checkpoint size is 256KB - use S3 or DynamoDB for large checkpoints
-  * For compound operations, if more than 256KB is returned, result isn't stored and is reconstructed from sub-operation results on replay
+The maximum checkpoint size is 256KB.
+Use a custom serializer to write data to S3 or DynamoDB for large checkpoints.
+Using S3 will be cheaper once checkpoints are over 20KB.
+For compound operations, if more than 256KB is returned, the result isn't stored.
+Instead, on retry, the compound result is reconstructed from sub-operation results.

-* Interesting choices when calling out to external services.
-Do you make the call and leave the Lambda running until you get a response, or structure as a callback and shutdown the Lambda while waiting for a response?
+There are interesting choices when calling out to external services.
+Do you make the call and leave the Lambda running until you get a response, or structure the interaction as a callback and shutdown the Lambda while waiting for a response?

-* Using a callback needs an external service that is willing to call you back.
-Tight coupling.
-Cost is at least two operations, which is equivalent to a GB-second of compute.
+Using a callback needs an external service that is willing to call you back.
+The cost is at least two operations, which is equivalent to a GB-second of compute.
 For a reasonably sized Lambda and external service with acceptable latency, it will be cheaper and faster just to make the request and leave the Lambda running while you wait.
 If you can overlap the IO with some useful compute, even better.
-Only makes sense if you're waiting for some long running job or a human in the loop.
+Callbacks only makes sense if you're waiting for some long running job or a human in the loop.
-* If you have large state you will need custom serializers and write most of it to S3.
-Cheaper once checkpoints over 20KB.

 # STEP Functions